Photo by John McColgan, Bureau of Land Management, Alaska Fire Service

 Crews know to take advantage of downtime when it becomes available and to save energy.
 You never know when the itinerary for the day will change.

 The folks at the first aid station got to know Nick from New York City quite well.
 Staff reapplied fresh bandages to his blistered feet for several days.

 Our fire camp in Montana was well staffed.
 The Ryan Gulch fire demonstrated to me just how different the Canadians approached fire management.
-For instance, on the Mitsue Lake fire in 1998, fire camp personnel was around 700 persons for an 110,000 acre fire.
-The number of staff on the Ryan Gulch was about the same number of persons but for a fire about the tenth of the size.
+For instance, on the Mitsue Lake fire in 1998, fire camp personnel was around 700 persons for a 110,000-acre fire.
+The number of staff on the Ryan Gulch was about the same number of persons but for a fire about a tenth of the size.